praneethnamburi/blender-ScriptViz/README.md

    _requirementsCheck.py)
 5. Start blender using VSCode extension
    - automated 3, 4, and 5 using the multi-command extension
-6. Clean up workspace (this probably won't work unless you import bpn?)
+6. Clean up workspace by typing exec(bpy.loadStr) into blender's python console.
+This will work if _requirementsCheck.py completed successfully.
 7. Run scripts (blender extension, add shortcut f6) and develop!
 8. During development, update documentation, notes and readme.md
 9. git Commit and push